Call or text now 847-635-8200

 A Public Defender can be appointed when a defendant qualifies economically as indigent.
 Accepting a Public Defender should only be done when a defendant truly cannot afford a private criminal defense attorney for a number of reasons.
 The Public Defender's office, while generally staffed by competent and qualified Illinois criminal defense lawyers, is often inundated with more cases than they can handle.
 They simply cannot devote the personal attention to each client that private criminal defense lawyers can.
 There are even situations where having a PD handle your case limits your ability to protect certain rights.
 For instance, in DUI proceedings, a Public Defender is not authorized by Illinois law to address a driver's license suspension.
 Finally, if the PD is appointed, once your case is resolved, if the Judge finds that you could have paid for a private attorney, the Judge could order you to pay the office of the Public Defender for their services.

-We regularly appear for Illinois Criminal defense, DUI defense and Traffic violations throughout the Chicago area including Cook, Lake, DuPage, Kane and Will county courts, Skokie, Rolling Meadows, Bridgeview, Markham, Maywood, Waukegan, Wheaton, Naperville, Elgin, St. Charles and more.
+We regularly appear in courts for Illinois Criminal defense, DUI defense and Traffic violations throughout the Chicago area including Cook, Lake, DuPage, Kane and Will county courts, Skokie, Rolling Meadows, Bridgeview, Markham, Maywood, Waukegan, Wheaton, Naperville, Elgin, St. Charles and more.
+We can help with Estate Planning or Buying and Selling your home anywhere in Illinois.

 Menu